-Asset valuation of Part II UCIs must be done in accordance with the UCI Law (as just described for UCITS), and also in compliance with the AIFM Law if managed by an authorised AIFM.
+The asset valuation of Part II UCIs must be done in accordance with the UCI Law, which provides that the valuation must be based on fair value, unless the constitutional documents provide otherwise.
+Part II UCIs also need to value assets in compliance with the AIFM Law if they are managed by an authorised AIFM.